selforganising/foundersandcoders/_posts/2014-04-22-invariant-programming.md

 The program does not need to keep track of each recursive call and do a final calculation (in this case, multiplication by n) before returning a result.

-Tail recursive calls do not require the programme to keep a call stack.
+Tail recursive calls do not require a call stack.
 The compiler does not need to do what is called *tail call optimisation*.
 Languages like Python, Java and almost all widely-used languages cannot do tail call optimisation and using recursive functions that are not tail recursive will lead to stack overflows.

 Here is what the call stack for the original definition looks like for factorial(5):